 Named transformations are great if you have a set of transformations that you are using regularly, or a complex transformation used often.
 Defining a named transformation for that set of transformations would allow us to easily apply the entire set without repeating it every time.

-Another reason for using named transformation might be if you wont to disguise a specific set of transformation from being publicly known.
-Creating a named transformation for that transformation set would display only the named transformation on the resource url rather than the entire set.
+Another reason for using named transformation might be if you want to disguise a specific set of transformations from being publicly known.
+Creating a named transformation for that transformation set would display only the named transformation on the resource URL rather than the entire set of transformation parameters.

 How to define named transformations